 Contact us now

-- High joint strength; Ni/Mn-containing grades offer enhanced fatigue and corrosion resistance
+- Enhanced performance options: Ni/Mn-containing grades provide improved fatigue strength and corrosion resistance

-- Applications: Valves, gas fittings, sanitary hardware, brass components
+- Typical applications: Valves, gas fittings, sanitary hardware, and brass components

 | Grade (GB/T) | Grade (AWS/ISO) | Cu (%) | Zn (%) | Other Elements | Melting Range (℃) | Recommended Joint Gap (mm) |